bv2/DataAnalysis4LifeSciencesHD/README.md

 All discussions, announcemnets and Q&A sessions of the course will be communicaed via a [Slack](https://slack.com) channel.
 This is also a place to discuss and exchange among participants.
 In case you are not yet in the Slack channel, please write an e-mail to Britta Velten `b.velten@dkfz-heidelberg.de`.

 ## Q&A Sessions
 Q&A Sessions will take place via Zoom every Monday and Thursday at 10am (duration: 30min - 1 hour).
 Details will be announced via Slack.
+**Note: The last Q&A session has been moved from June 4 to June 5 at 5 pm**

 The first Q&A session on Monday May 18 will serve as an introduction to the course explaining: